keyboard_arrow_up

 Horsepower (HP)

-Unit of rate of doing work.
-One horsepower equals about 550 foot-pounds per second or 746 watts.
+A unit of measurement for work rate, where one horsepower equals approximately 550 foot-pounds per second or 746 watts.

 Inertia